lpedder/junos-filter-elements/README.md

  * [Discard Term for IPv4 Fragments](fragments/inet/input.conf)

-With IPv6, because all fragments are placed in fragment headers, they can be identified by the next-header value being set to fragment (44).
+With IPv6, because all fragments are placed in fragment headers, they can be identified easily:
+ * next-header value set to fragment (44).

 When constructing an IPv6 RE filter, it is safer to accept on next-header.
-The next header cannot be bypassed and typically everything else gets dropped at the end.
+The next header cannot be bypassed and typically everything else gets dropped at the final term.
 So if you have a long list of next-header accept terms, and then a discard term at the end, IPv6 fragments will be safely dropped here.

 ## Protocols
 Individual filter elements for each protocol